tera-alkahest/alkahest/Alkahest.Plugins.Python/README.md

 ## Configuration

-Configuration is done in the `Alkahest.Plugins.Python.dll.config` file in the `Build\Plugins` directory.
+Configuration is done in the `alkahest-python.dll.config` file in the `Plugins` directory.

 You shouldn't need to change anything by default, but you can change the `disablePackages` list if you need to temporarily disable a script package.